assistivetool/AssistiveCam/README.md

 ## List of commands

-To see an up-to-date list of commands, check out [the documentation!](COMMANDS.md)
+To see an up-to-date list of commands, check out [the command documentation!](COMMANDS.md)